 The answer from the manufacturers is essentially to toss these aging devices into the trash (like you would an old toaster) and purchase a new version with the latest features and capabilities.
 Nothing wrong with that thinking, especially if you want Wireless N and the higher speeds that this may provide.

-But what if you can't see the need for that change at this time?
+But what if you can’t see the need for that change at this time?
 And, you do not want to spend any money?
 Well, we have an answer that we highly recommend.
 Look, your platform is out of warranty.
 With ours, it has been years since Cisco has supported the device.
 These routers are computing platforms that focus on forwarding packets and as such can be upgraded.
 So why not throw away the operating system running on the device and replace it with an after market one?
 Here is where DD-WRT comes in.
 Their web site can be found here.
 The full list of the routers they support can be found here.
 Make sure you know the exact model and version number of your device.

 The upgrade procedure basically involved “flashing” or reinstalling the operating system provided by these fine folks into the router in a multi-step process.
 As the web site will advise, this can be messed up if you do not have the EXACT version number of your device and follow the instructions VERY CAREFULLY.
 We also recommend that you print out every screen of your current router configuration as you will be starting from scratch and there is no return!